 Continued exposure to sun and heat will compromise the quality and feel of your leather.
 Don’t be afraid to use it outside, but avoid leaving or storing it in direct sunlight.
 If your leather gets wet, let it dry naturally for a day before using it again.
 Do not dry it in front of a fireplace or heater.
 This will damage and morph the leather, and can even make it crack.

 There are many different forms of leather care, and they vary based on the material you’re working with.
 Unlike high-polished leathers, people choose raw leather because it develops character as you use it.
 It will absorb more of its surroundings during use.
 Don’t be afraid of scuff marks, surface scratches, and darkening.
 Those are signs you’re using your leather well.

-For conditioning, use a product like Dr. Martens Wonder Balsam.
-This will help protect the patina from water and salt damage and keep your leather soft and flexible.
-Be sure to follow the recommended application and avoid over-conditioning.
-And make sure you don’t ever use heat to “open the pores” of the leather to absorb the product.
+For cleaning and conditioning care, see our custom Rustico leather cleaning kit.
+Your leather will reflect the trips you take and experiences you've shared.
+Keep each item looking great before and after every journey with some cleaning and care.
+Make sure you don’t ever use heat to “open the pores” of the leather to absorb the product.
 This will result in absorbing too much product and can cause your leather to take on a completely different feel.
 In the worst cases, the excess product will also seep out of the leather.

 Be aware of the short-term effects of leather conditioning.

 Conditioning will temporarily darken raw leather quite a bit.
 The color will lighten again as the conditioner dries, but it may not fully return to its natural shade once chemicals are applied to it.
 Be cautious of the leather care treatments you find in many stores, as most are not made to treat raw leather.